top of page

 In my work as a leadership coach, clients are often sent to me for “derailment coaching.”
 Derailment coaching means that they were in danger of derailing their careers.
 As they came up against mistakes, failures, stresses, or dreams unfulfilled, their responses are ‘maladaptive’ rather than resilient and forward moving.
 Not only were they not bouncing back, they were not bouncing at all.
 They were deflated, without hope, and suffering a loss of self in the face of setbacks.

 Resilience is typically defined as the ability to spring back into shape, or recover from difficulties.
-The Dalai Llama was speaking at that level of personal resilience in his Q&A session, reinforcing how important it is to choose your thoughts in ways that keep you hopeful and therefore healthy.
+The Dalai Llama was speaking about personal resilience in his Q&A session, reinforcing how important it is to choose your thoughts in ways that keep you hopeful and therefore healthy.
 When you are in a position of power or leadership, however, the stakes are even higher.
 Emotions, mood, and affect are contagious, and a deflated leader can create ripples of despair in the larger system.

 Like personal resilience, leadership resilience includes attending to one’s physical, emotional, and relational health.
 Leadership resilience, however also incorporates sustaining positivity, seeing opportunity in challenge, and being able to be present to the mystery and majesty of life in every circumstance.